kajahno/ansible-tutorial/source/md/prerequisites/terminology.md

 .. important::
    **Why use this directory structure on the roles and not something else?**

-   The Ansible modules will typically assume this naming convention to find the resources, therefore chances are you'll get an error if a resource cannot be accessed.
+   The Ansible modules will typically assume this directory structure convention to find the resources, therefore chances are you'll get an error if a resource cannot be accessed because of a different directory structure.
 ```